Lorentzian length spaces: Classes of examples

 To include causal sets in the framework of \LpLSn s, define $\ll:= <$, i.e., $x\ll y$ if and only if $x<y$.
 Then, $(X,\ll,\leq)$ is a causal space (in the sense of Definition \ref{def-causal-space}) and we define $\tau(x,y):=\sup\{l(C): C$ is a chain from $x$ to $y\}$ and $\tau(x,y)=0$ if there is no chain from $x$ to $y$.
 Putting any metric $d$ on $X$ that makes $\tau$ lower semicontinuous yields a \LpLS \Xlln.
 Since $J(x,y)$ is finite for every $x,y\in X$ there is no metric on $X$ that allows continuous parametrizations of $J(x,y)$ and thus it cannot be turned into a \LLSn.
 However, there is a close connection and it seems possible to discretize a \LLS as one can discretize a Lorentzian manifold to obtain a causal set.

-{\bf Acknowledgments.} The authors are grateful to Shantanu Dave for discussions in the early stages of this project and to Stephanie Alexander, Felix Finster, Stacey Harris and Ettore Minguzzi for several insightful discussions and comments, in particular during the meetings \emph{Non-regular spacetime geometry}, Firenze, June 20-22, 2017, and \emph{Advances in General Relativity}, ESI Vienna, August 28 - September 1, 2017.
+{\bf Acknowledgments.} The authors are grateful to Tobias Beran and Shantanu Dave for helpful discussions in various stages of this project and to Stephanie Alexander, Felix Finster, Stacey Harris, and Ettore Minguzzi for several insightful discussions and comments, in particular during the meetings \emph{Non-regular spacetime geometry}, Firenze, June 20-22, 2017, and \emph{Advances in General Relativity}, ESI Vienna, August 28 - September 1, 2017.

 This work was supported by research grants P26859 and P28770 of the Austrian Science Fund FWF.